patternfly/patternfly-react/packages/react-core/src/components/Select/examples/Select.md

 ### Multiple typeahead with create option

-When a multiple typeahead offers users a create option, each item that a user creates will be selected and place a chip for each item into the select toggle.
+When a multiple typeahead offers users a create option, each item that a user creates will be selected.
+A chip will be placed in the select toggle for each item that is created and selected.

 ```ts file="./SelectMultiTypeaheadCreatable.tsx"